OSS Tool References

 Configure Zitadel with Traefik | ZITADEL Docs

 - This official documentation from ZITADEL explains how to configure Zitadel with Traefik as a reverse proxy.
 It offers practical examples using Docker Compose and provides configurations for different TLS modes, including "TLS mode external" where Traefik terminates TLS, and "TLS mode enabled" for end-to-end encryption.
-We used the "TLS mode enabled" option.
+We used the "TLS mode external" option, where Traefik terminates TLS and Zitadel runs with

 Reverse Proxy and Configuration